Dhrumillotiya03/AI-Guard-Agent/README.md

 # 🛡️ AI Guard Agent

 An intelligent room monitoring system that combines voice activation, face recognition, and escalating AI dialogue to deter intruders.
 Built for EE782 Advanced Machine Learning.
+This project implements an integrated AI guard agent designed to monitor hostel rooms or personal spaces autonomously.
+The system leverages pre-trained models across multiple modalities:

+Voice Activation: Responds to spoken commands like "Guard my room" to activate/deactivate monitoring Face Recognition: Identifies trusted users (roommates, friends) vs. unknown individuals using face embeddings Escalating Dialogue: Engages intruders with progressively stern warnings (4 escalation levels) using LLM-generated responses Multi-lingual Support: Operates in English, Hindi, and Gujarati with culturally appropriate responses Speaker Verification (Bonus): Optional voice biometrics to ensure only the owner can deactivate the system

 ## ✨ Features